b-cubed-eu/documentation/src/content/docs/guides/software-development.md

 :::tip[B-Cubed software requirements]
 - Each package and analysis MUST have at least one tutorial.
-- Tutorials MUST be included in the B-Cubed guides and tutorials website.
+- Tutorials MUST be included in the B-Cubed documentation website.
 - Tutorials MUST be written in English using literate programming documents.
 :::

 To make software more welcoming to users, each package and analysis MUST have at least one tutorial guiding users through its main functionality.
-These tutorials MUST be included (copied or referenced) in the [B-Cubed guides and tutorials website](https://docs.b-cubed.eu/).
+These tutorials MUST be included (copied or referenced) in the [B-Cubed documentation website](https://docs.b-cubed.eu/).

 ### Documenting software and code in B-Cubed {#tutorial-documentating}